 To keep up on current hedge fund news you can try the traditional journals like The Economist or the FT.
 For the very latest, check for specialist news on the hedge fund section of Reuters.
 For commentary, try The Motley Fool or other finance blogs.

-If you want to make your first move into investment banking but don't know where to begin, use your trusty application deadline list for investment banking graduate schemes that are sure to give you a headstart.
+If you want to make your first move into investment banking but don't know where to begin, take a look at our latest investment banking graduate opportunities.